Mathematical models for therapeutic approaches involving electric conductors or shielding: Introduction

 Transmission of electrical signals plays an important part in biological processes.
 It is a basis for many diagnostic, therapeutic, and biomedical applications, including, to give some specific examples, ECG \cite{gesel} or pulsed radio frequency energy therapy \cite{mtassone}, \cite{mirpuri}, \cite{sorrell}, \cite{tassone}.

 The mathematical methods of neuroscience often address the propagation of signals in networks of neurons in humans and related aspects of data analysis.
 From a somewhat different perspective, one can consider, abstractly, parallels between a human body and computer hardware.
 This is the point of view echoed in the ideas around the First draft \cite{vonn}, \cite{biocomput}.
 Certainly, humans are more complex than computational systems \cite{penrose}.
 There are chemical aspects of signal propagation (e.g. binding of neurotransmitters to receptors).
 The mechanism of propagation of electical signals through neurons is not the same as that of an electrical current in a conductor wire, even though it is modeled, mathematically, by an electrical circuit \cite{hodghux}.
 One can view propagation of electrical signals in nerves as pulsed DC current.
 More generally, there are endogenic DC currents and electric fields everywhere in the body \cite{gesel}, \cite{mh}.
 Nerves, specifically, can be modeled as electrical cable (\cite{mh} section 5.4).
 It is customary to represent these processes by electrical circuits: such as Fig. 1 in \cite{hodghux} or Fig. 5.15 in \cite{mh}, see also Fig. 9.6 and discussion in section 9.2.4.1 \cite{mh}, or, as another example, Fig. 8 in \cite{skibret}.
 The endogenic electric currents induce magnetic fields (section 7.12.8.3 of \cite{mh}, also \cite{brenner}, \cite{cohen}, \cite{yama}).
 In turn, magnetic fields affect biological processes.
 Experimental evidence, mechanisms, and therapeutic uses are discussed, in particular, in \cite{statm}, \cite{funk}, \cite{aielloplus}, \cite{prato}, \cite{rthesis}, \cite{pratoetc}, \cite{valberg}, \cite{kirsch}, \cite{simon23}, \cite{simon22}.
 Electromagnetic induction plays a role.
-This is aligned with the fact well known in chemistry, that the magnetic fields can influence rates and yields of chemical reactions \cite{rodgers}, \cite{stass}.
+This is aligned with the fact well known in chemistry, that the magnetic fields can influence rates and yields of chemical reactions \cite{rodgers}, \cite{stass}, and, from a broader perspective, with the general understanding that the processes in human body, including those in the nervous system, are not a closed system and the models should include the environment (see e.g. the discussion in Chapter 14 \cite{sporns}).